-However, due to a myriad of fun circumstances I dropped the vehicle off with the fuel light on, and when I picked it up, I realised the trip metre had been reset because the dash was removed, so I had no idea how much fuel was actually left.
+However, due to a myriad of fun circumstances I dropped the vehicle off with the fuel light on, and when I picked it up, I realised the trip metre had been reset because the dash was removed for the Dmax aircon problems, so I had no idea how much fuel was actually left.
 With the long range tank it’s a bit hard to tell exactly what you have left anyway, but generally with the fuel light on you have 30L or so, which should be at least 250km, although we’ve never run it that low.

 Regardless of this, I had a mate drop off a 20L jerry can of diesel (as I couldn’t leave due to isolation) and I threw it in.
 From then on, we had no issues, and I filled it all the way up on our way out to Serpentine Dam, and we left a week later to go north.

 We’d done about 600km to Mt Magnet, and I pulled in to get fuel, filled up and hopped back in the car and it wouldn’t start again!
 3 tries and it finally went, and we drove to the playground for a while, then another 700 odd kilometres with no issue.